microsoft/DirectX-Specs/d3d/D3D12EnhancedBarriers.md

 ## Introduction

 The legacy Resource Barrier design has been a source of endless app developer frustration since the beginning of D3D12.
 Microsoft's documentation falls short of making sense of concepts such as resource state promotion and decay, split barriers, aliasing barriers, Copy queue states vs Direct queue states, and so on.
 The debug layer helps, but validation of the convoluted barrier rules has been buggy at times.
-Even when used correctly, a lot of GPU cycles are wasted in ResourceBarrier transitions due to excessive sync latency and frequent. unnecessary cache flushes.
+Even when used correctly, a lot of GPU cycles are wasted in ResourceBarrier transitions due to excessive sync latency and frequent, unnecessary cache flushes.
 The legacy ResourceBarrier API design itself can sometimes require otherwise-unnecessary transitions, causing additional performance loss.
 These are significant pain points that have been the source of frequent customer complaints.

 Now, as Microsoft looks toward leveraging D3D12 for more layering solutions similar to OpenGLOn12 and OpenCLOn12, the legacy Resource Barrier model is becoming even more burdensome as compatibility issues arise.